lexedata/lexedata/docs/tour.rst

 the lexedata package.
 We will start with a small lexical dataset in an interleaved tabular format, where each column corresponds to a language and each pair of rows to a concept, with preliminary cognate codes.
-We will take you through turning the data set into CLDF, editing cognate judgements, and exporting the data set as phylogenetic alignment.
+We will take you through turning the dataset into CLDF, editing cognate judgements, and exporting the dataset as phylogenetic alignment.

 (To prevent this tutorial from becoming obsolete, our continuous integration testing system ‘follows’ this tutorial when we update the software.
 So if it